DIY Synth Page 1: Analog

-I have you, Steve to blame for this latest addiction.
-OK, you and
+I have you, Steve to thank (blame) for this latest obsession.
+OK,

-the world-wide resurgence of interest in Analog Synthesizers,
+you and the world-wide resurgence of interest in Analog

-things.
-Moogs and Arps sell for many times over their original
+has re-discovered these things.
+Moogs and Arps sell for many times

 Analog Synthesizer in